vishvAsa/mahAbhAratam/vyAsaH/goraxapura-pAThaH/hindy-anuvAdaH/13_anushAsanaparva/01_dAna-dharma-parva/149_viShNu-sahasra-nAma-stotram/TIkA/parAshara-bhaTTaH/upodghAtaH.md

 <details><summary>English</summary>

-Next, as to Salambana Upaya, the means depending on aids such as the things or articles used for worship like Mantras to be repeated, flowers, incense (as also auspicious ob- jects of meditation like the idol or the figure of God).
+Next, as to Salambana Upaya, the means depending on aids such as the things or articles used for worship like Mantras to be repeated, flowers, incense (as also auspicious objects of meditation like the idol or the figure of God).
 Of these, the question relates to the oral basis of japam (the mantra to be recited) by the words, Kim japan.
 By reciting which Mantra is a man released from bonds of birth and Samsara?
 Japa is repetitive recitation of a mantra, accompanied by prescribed rites, etc. Manu (11.87) says: "A Brahmin can attain anything only by japa.
 There is no doubt about it.
 Whether he does anything else or not it does not matter.
 For a person doing japa is friendly to all (but a person performing a sacrifice has to do cruel acts, such, as killing a goat, horse, etc.).
 Hence, he is the real Brahmin."
 Again, he says (11.85): "Japa-Yagna is ten times more effective than dravya Yajna, (sacrifice conducted with the help of articles.).
 In the Gita (X. 25) also, Sri Krishna says: "Of all Yajnas I am the japa-yajna."
 Thus among the actions of three kinds done by the mind, speech and body, japa is superior and the question here is only about the japa which is to be done by word of mouth - not about others which are to be performed either by the mind or by the body.
 Man (jantu) : anyone who has the characteristic of being born. ( Man is born only for the worship of the Lord) .
 Bonds of birth and samsara:- By birth is denoted, old age, death, the womb and tortures in hell, etc. which, result from the life in this world.
 Samsara denotes ignorance, the latent impressions from the sins or merits of one's actions, inclinations, desires and the contact with prakriti (matter): all these form the reasons or causes for the bondage (in the form of birth).
 Bonds (bandhana):- These are obstructions to the attainment of salvation.
 Released (Muchyate): Here the reference is only to moksha, the ultimate release: but from the trend of answers given, that the japa is the sadhana for all kinds of benefits.
 It must be taken that the question relates to all kinds of phalas (benefits).
 From the use of the words, loke (scripture), aseshena (in entirety), sarvasah (in full), and manavah (persons) it is clear that Yudhishthira has heard all things relating to dharmas, such as the seasons for performance, the qualification of the performer, the divisions and subsidiaries of actions and the benefits which are superior.
 So also he wants .all such information in respect of the dharma considered best by Bhishma.
 </details>

 ### जपालंबनप्रतिवचनम्